cryptoanarchywiki/cryptoanarchywiki.github.io/_people/satoshi-nakamoto.md

 ## PGP Public Key

-This is a public key which is known to have belonged to Satoshi (satoshin@gmx.com):
+This is a public key which is believed to have belonged to Satoshi (satoshin@gmx.com):

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----